gvwilson/sensibleadventures/nardica/nardica.md

 as he and the *Guinevere*'s core explored a thousand possible futures.
 After a couple of seconds,
 their criss-cross confusion locked into place.
-"There,"
-Wales declared,
+"There."
-tapping the image.
+Wales tapped the image.
 "That's our best chance.
 I'll update it as we get more data from the drone."